 Step 1

-Measure the area of the mirror you want to cover: For covering the entire mirrored wall, each mirror’s height and length should be measured.
+Measure the area you want to cover: For covering the entire mirrored wall, each panel’s height and length should be measured.

-Get the mirror’s dimensions with a tape measure.
-Make a note of these measurements and bring them with you to the store so you can get the right-sized curtains.
+Get the dimensions with a tape measure.
+Note these measurements and bring them to the store for the right-sized curtains.

 Step 2

-Adiseal: Best for Bathrooms and other Wet Areas – Adiseal is the best adhesive to stick mirror to a surface.
+Adiseal: This product is best for bathrooms and other wet areas.
+Adiseal is the best adhesive to stick to a reflective glass surface.
 It’s the strongest mirror-safe adhesive available, stays flexible & is waterproof as well.

-Purchase a Rod: Just like hanging a curtain, you can hang a fabric using a curtain rod.
-Get a curtain rod and curtains that are the same size as your mirror.
+Purchase a Rod: Like hanging a curtain, you can hang a fabric using a curtain rod.
+Get a curtain rod and curtains the same size as your wall panels.

 Find a curtain rod that is long enough to stretch across the mirror by taking your measurements to a hardware shop or interior design store.
 Then, to hide the walls, get curtains that are the right length and height.